Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Abstract

 \section{Abstract}

 Gaussian splatting has emerged as a powerful tool for high-fidelity reconstruction of dynamic scenes.
 However, existing methods primarily rely on implicit motion representations, such as encoding motions into neural networks or per-Gaussian parameters, which makes it difficult to further manipulate the reconstructed motions.
-This lack of explicit controllability limits existing methods to replaying recorded motions only, which hinders a wider application.
-To address this, we propose Motion Blender Gaussian Splatting (MB-GS), a novel framework that uses motion graph as an explicit and sparse motion representation.
-The motion of graph links is propagated to individual Gaussians via dual quaternion skinning, with learnable weight painting functions determining the influence of each link.
+This lack of explicit controllability limits existing methods to replaying recorded motions only, which hinders a wider application in robotics.
+To address this, we propose Motion Blender Gaussian Splatting (MBGS), a novel framework that uses motion graphs as an explicit and sparse motion representation.
+The motion of a graph's links is propagated to individual Gaussians via dual quaternion skinning, with learnable weight painting functions that determine the influence of each link.
 The motion graphs and 3D Gaussians are jointly optimized from input videos via differentiable rendering.
-Experiments show that MB-GS achieves state-of-the-art performance on the iPhone dataset while being competitive on HyperNeRF.
-Additionally, we demonstrate the application potential of our method in generating novel object motions and robot demonstrations through motion editing.
-Video demonstrations can be found at \href{https://mlzxy.github.io/mbgs}{\texttt{mlzxy.github.io/mbgs}}.
+Experiments show that MBGS achieves state-of-the-art performance on the highly challenging {\it iPhone} dataset while being competitive on {\it HyperNeRF}.
+We demonstrate the application potential of our method in animating novel object poses, synthesizing real robot demonstrations, and predicting robot actions through visual planning.
+The source code and the models are included in the supplementary material.
+Video demonstrations can be found at \href{https://mlzxy.github.io/motion-blender-gs/}{\texttt{mlzxy.github.io/motion-blender-gs}}.